WebAssembly/shared-everything-threads/proposals/shared-everything-threads/Overview.md

 wait on and the `i32` operand is the maximum number of waiters to wake up.
 The result is the number of waiters that were actually woken up.

-> Note: It may also be necessary to have versions of the waitqueue where the control field is an i32
+> Note: It may also be necessary to have versions of the waitqueue where the control field is an i64
-> or i64.
-This would both allow more bits to be stored in the control word and would allow direct
+> or some subtype of shared eqref.
+This would allow more bits to be stored in the control word and
-> atomic arithmetic rather than requiring updating an i31 in a CAS loop.
+> would allow construction of things like shared WasmGC queues.
+We should consider parameterizing
+> `waitqueue` and its operations with the control word type.

 Threads that are waiting indefinitely on a wait queue that is no longer reachable on threads that might possibly notify it are eligible to be garbage collected along with the wait queue itself.
 This